 A hot bath will help soothe aching muscles and relax your child too.
 It’s a great thing to do before bedtime to ease them off to sleep.
 Try adding some Epsom salts or lavender oil to reduce swelling and make your child nice and sleepy.

-If your child is in a lot of pain or you’re unsure if they’ve done something more serious, always go and see your GP for advice.
+If your child is in a lot of pain or you’re unsure if they have done something more serious, always seek advice from your GP.
 Always read the label.